mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 This is my personal bug tracker.
 I want to daily drive macOS on this laptop, so expect these issues to be fixed sooner or later.

 - The NVIDIA GPU is disabled in macOS, only integrated graphics are available (unfixable).
 To help conserve battery, it's automatically disabled when you're on macOS.
-- External monitors (VGA doesn't work, DisplayPort not tested)
+- External monitors (VGA doesn't work, DisplayPort not tested).
 - If you're dual-booting macOS with Windows, and your Windows installation is encrypted with VeraCrypt, choosing Windows using the OpenCore picker won't do anything, and you'll need to use your BIOS' boot menu.
-- The touchpad can get weird sometimes - I recommend using an external mouse.
 - Shutting down while in macOS won't fully shut down the system.
-I have yet to find a cause for this, but it seems to also happen in Windows, so I suppose there's something wrong with the BIOS
+I have yet to find a cause for this, but it seems to also happen in Windows, so I suppose there's something wrong with the BIOS.
-- Audio can also get weird, and the EFI I pushed to this repo has the wrong layout id.
+- Audio hasn't been fully tested.

 ## Untested